yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 ## What and _why_ is self-attention?

 In [the previous section](./02-input-to-vectors), I described how to turn input text into a list of vectors.
-In the next section, we'll be feeding those vectors into a neural network.
+In the next section, we'll be using those vectors in a feedforward network.
 But first, in this section, we're going to use a process called {dfn}`self-attention` to determine how each word in the input affects the other words in the input.

-{drawio}`Self-attention sits between tokenization and the neural net|images/05/llm-flow-self-attention`
+{drawio}`Self-attention sits between tokenization and the feedforward network|images/05/llm-flow-self-attention`

 This piece of the model is the crucial innovation that GPT-style LLMs introduced over previous ML models.
 It lets the LLM encode not just what any one word means, but what each word means in the context of the _specific_ words that precede it.
 It's not enough to know what "have" means, or even what it means as the third word of a sentence: we want to know that it means something different in "we'll always {u}`have`" as compared to "Houston, we {u}`have`".

 {drawio}`5 by 5 attention weight grid with "Houston we have a problem" as both rows and columns.
 Each cell shows how the row word attends to the column word.|images/05/attention-weights-houston`

-Since this layer sits between the tokenization/embedding component and the neural network, I find it useful to be explicit about its inputs and outputs:
+Since this layer sits between the tokenization/embedding component and the feedforward network, I find it useful to be explicit about its inputs and outputs:

 - The input is a vector representing each token in the input.
 Each token is itself represented by an input embedding (as described in the previous chapter), so this is an $n \times d$ matrix, where $n$ is the input size and $d$ is the dimensionality of each embedding.
 - The output will be a vector of these attentions outputs.
 Each attention output is a vector.
 We'll call that vector's dimensionality $\delta$, so the ultimate output will be a $n \times \delta$ matrix.